 The Red Tape Reduction Commission (RTRC) was announced by the Government of Canada in January 2011.
 Its mandate was to identify irritants to small businesses that result from federal government rules and regulations.
-The RTRC solicited feedback through consultations and 12 roundtable sessions with Canadians and businesses between January and March 2011.
-During the consultation process, the RTRC compiled a list of approximately 2,300 irritants, which it included in its "What Was Heard" Report in September 2011.
+The RTRC solicited feedback online and through 15 roundtable sessions with Canadians and businesses between January and March 2011.
+During the feedback process, the RTRC compiled a list of approximately 2,300 irritants, which it included in its "What Was Heard" Report in September 2011.
 In January 2012, the RTRC released its final report, called Recommendations Report - Cutting Red Tape…Freeing Business to Grow, in which it provided recommendations on how government departments and agencies could address the irritants identified by small businesses on a long-term basis.

 The Government of Canada's Red Tape Reduction Action Plan is the government's response to the recommendations in the Red Tape Reduction Commission's final recommendations report.
 This Action Plan demonstrates that the Government of Canada has listened and is taking action to address all of the recommendations.

 The Action Plan includes six systemic reforms, under three major themes:

 - Making it easier to do businesses with regulators;

 The Government of Canada's Action Plan will introduce measures to control administrative burden on businesses and ensure that regulators are sensitive to the needs of small business when they design regulations.